 - Stretching your stash of points far enough for two trips instead of one

-I’ve seen 15%, 20%, and even 100% bonuses over the years—and I try to plan our redemptions around them whenever possible.
+I’ve seen 15%, 20%, and even 100% bonuses over the years, and I try to plan our vacation points redemptions around them whenever possible.

-We’ve been looking at taking our family to Italy, and while comparing flight options, I found a one-way business class seat from Rome to the U.S. for 400K points, and just 55,000 points—through a partner airline.
+We’ve been looking at taking our family to Italy.
+While comparing flight options, I found a one-way business class seat from Rome to the U.S. for 400K points.
+I then found the same seat for 55,000 points through a partner airline.

-And here’s the kicker: properties like the Grand Wailea in Maui have been bookable around that rate with points.
-When you consider you’re getting that stay for just 44,000 credit card points per night, and a comparable property like the Grand Hyatt Kauai can run 45,000 points per night, Hilton actually comes out ahead—at least in this scenario.
-So yes, timing a transfer bonus can absolutely flip the script
+Here’s the exciting part, properties like the Grand Wailea in Maui have been bookable around that rate with points.
+When you consider you’re getting that stay for just 44,000 credit card points per night, and a comparable property like the Grand Hyatt Kauai can run 45,000 points per night, Hilton actually comes out ahead, at least in this scenario.
+So yes, timing a transfer bonus can absolutely benefit big.

 Want to learn more about maximizing Hilton stays with points?
 Check out my Guide to Hilton.

-Most programs don’t announce these far in advance, but they tend to pop up every few months.
+Most programs don’t announce transfers in advance, but they tend to pop up every few months.
 Here’s how I stay on top of them:

 - Check the transfer page regularly: If your card has a travel portal or partner page, that’s where they’ll be listed.